davismcc/archive-scater/README.md

 -->

-The package is currently in an Alpha state, so is to be used with appropriate caution.
-Please do try it, though, and contact me with bug reports, feedback, questions and suggestions to improve the package.
+The package is currently in an Alpha state, and under heavy development so may change without warning.
+Please do try it, though, and contact me with bug reports, feedback, feature requests, questions and suggestions to improve the package.

-Davis McCarthy, April 2015
+Davis McCarthy, June 2015